 The Courtauld at the National Gallery

-A series of small displays focused around one object from The Courtauld Gallery’s collection delivered in partnership with the Science Museum and interns from disciplines outside of the History of Art.
+A series of small displays focused around one object from The Courtauld Gallery’s collection delivered in partnership with the Science Museum and interns from disciplines outside of Art History.

-This national tour of the collection will be the first time the Courtauld Bag will be shown outside the Courtauld in over 40 years.
+This national tour of the collection was the first time the Courtauld Bag was shown outside the Courtauld in over 40 years.